 Goats

-Even though we no longer have goats I wanted to discuss the time we did.
-Back in the summer of 2010, we bought 10 goats, mostly all Boar or boar cross.
-The reason was to begin reclamation of pastures that were overgrown with briars and Multiflora Rose.
-It sounded like a good idea in the beginning; get the goats on the pastures needing to be recovered and put the sheep on the good stands to begin the basis of our sheep and lamb operation.
-Well that quickly went by the wayside as we found that goats are not sheep (there's a surprise), and goats need strong fence.
+Although we no longer have goats, I wanted to share the experience of the time we did.
+Back in the summer of 2010, we bought ten goats, mostly Boer or Boer crosses.
+The plan was to use them to reclaim pastures overgrown with briars and multiflora rose.
+It seemed like a perfect solution at first: put the goats on the overgrown areas and keep the sheep on the better pasture as a foundation for our sheep and lamb operation.
+Well, that plan didn’t last long!
+We quickly realized that goats are not sheep (shocker, right?), and goats need a much stronger fence.

-But to be fair, the problem was not with the goats but the farmer, me.
-I had bought them without putting up sufficient fencing to hold goats.
-The goats were fun and they did a good job reclaiming the areas we wanted, but at a cost, a lot more money than our sheep.
-That's money for feed, especially over winter because they cannot survive on hay alone; money for medicine; and most of all money for time.
-I spent more time in a day with my goats than I did with my sheep, which is the center-piece of our farm operation.
+In hindsight, the problem wasn’t really with the goats but with me.
+I hadn’t put up proper fencing to contain them.
+The goats were fun, and they did a great job clearing out the areas we wanted, but at a price—much higher than the sheep.
+Goats are expensive to keep, between feed costs, especially over winter (they can’t live on hay alone), medicine, and, most of all, the time they require.
+I spent more time on my goats than on the sheep, which were supposed to be the centerpiece of our farm operation.

-From my perspective sheep are much easier to handle and care for than goats.
-Part of the problem may lie with the Boar goat, which didn’t really do well in the winter climate of Southeastern Ohio.
-I think other European breeds would do much better.
-The Boar is better suited for conditions that mimic South Africa, where the breed originates.
+From my perspective, sheep are much easier to manage than goats.
+Part of our trouble may have been with the Boer breed, which isn’t really suited to the winter climate here in southeastern Ohio.
+I suspect that other European breeds might fare better.
+Boer goats are better adapted to climates that resemble South Africa, where the breed originated.

-As for reclamation, what we found since getting rid of the goats is that our Katahdin sheep do as well as the goats, and are less intensive.
-I use three low tensile wires and my standard charger and the sheep get the job done.
-They’ll climb right up a tree or sapling just as easy as a goat; the only difference is that sheep eat at the ground or head level first before they look up.
-So you may have to keep them in an area a little longer to get then to eat the brushy stuff.
+As for pasture reclamation, we’ve found that our Katahdin sheep do just as well as the goats did, with far less hassle.
+I use three low-tensile wires with our standard charger, and the sheep get the job done.
+They’ll even climb saplings as eagerly as goats do.
+The only difference is that sheep start grazing from the ground or head level before moving higher.
+So, you might need to keep them in an area a little longer to get them to eat the brushy stuff, but they’re up to the task.

 Popular Posts